 - Have an expected family contribution of $0 during the school year (determined through submission of a Free Application for Federal Student Aid).

-New applicants will no longer be able to qualify for FoodShare under these two temporary exemptions, starting June 12.
-Students may still qualify if they meet one of the permanent student eligibility exemptions linked above.
+As of June 12 new applicants are no longer able to qualify for FoodShare benefits under these two temporary exemptions.
+You may still qualify if you meet one of the permanent student eligibility exemptions.
 The temporary rules will continue for current student members until their next renewal in July 2023 or later.

 Drug testing requirement suspension ending

-Regular FoodShare policy requires that individuals convicted of a drug-related felony involving the possession, use, or distribution of a controlled substance in the last five years, pass a drug test to get benefits.
-Individuals must only pass a drug test once, typically at application or when the drug felony conviction is initially reported.
+Regular FoodShare policy requires that a person convicted of a drug-related felony involving the possession, use, or distribution of a controlled substance in the last five years, pass a drug test to get benefits.
+If this applies to you, you must only pass a drug test once, typically at application or when the drug felony conviction is initially reported.

 Since April 17, 2020, that requirement has been suspended.
-Starting June 12, 2023, new FoodShare applicants convicted of a drug felony in the past five years will be subject to the testing requirement.
-Current members who enrolled after April 16, 2020, and who still have a drug felony conviction in the last five years, will need to submit a negative test result at their next renewal in July 2023 or later to keep getting benefits.
+As of June 12, 2023, new FoodShare applicants convicted of a drug felony in the past five years are subject to the testing requirement.
+If you are a member who enrolled after April 16, 2020, and have a drug felony conviction in the last five years, you will need to submit a negative test result at your next renewal in July 2023 or later to keep getting benefits.